usegraffy/graffy/Readme.md

 - All the backend data is modelled as a single strongly-typed tree.
 Every node has a unique path from the root.
 - Leaf nodes may be scalar values, _links_ to another point in the tree (making the model a graph), or _actions_ (endpoints to perform actions with side-effects).
 - Interior nodes may be _structs_ (with a fixed set of children that may have different types) or _collections_ (with a variable set of children that all have the same type).
-- Keys (URL path segments) may be any data type, but are encoded as strings in transit.
+- Keys (path segments) may be any scalar value or a fixed-size array of scalar values.
+All values are encoded as strings in transit.

 Gru supports four operations:
 - GET: Query or subscribe to a sub-graph, or subscribe to method calls